-In addition to the CASPA, applicants to the LKSOM Physician Assistant Program must complete a Temple University Graduate Application and pay the non-refundable Application Fee ($60).
+In addition to the CASPA, applicants to the LKSOM Physician Assistant Program must complete a Temple University Graduate Application by the January 15th deadline and pay the non-refundable Application Fee ($60).
 NOTE: Your CASPA application will not be considered complete without this application.
 After submission and payment, your Temple University Graduate application will be matched with your CASPA application.

 To complete your Temple University Graduate Application: